 What is Form I-765?

-If you plan on working while waiting for your green card approval, you’ll need to apply for a work permit by filing Form I-765 (officially called “Application for Employment Authorization”).
+Form I-765, (officially called “Application for Employment Authorization”), is an application used by foreign nationals to obtain employment authorization in the U.S. If you plan on working while waiting for your green card approval, you’ll need to apply for a work permit by filing Form I-765.
 With a permit (also called an Employment Authorization Document, or EAD), you can prove to prospective employers that you are indeed eligible to work.

 Unless you have some other immigration status that allows you to work (e.g. H-1B), it’s important that you don’t do any kind of paid work until your work permit has arrived.

 The good news is that getting a work permit is a relatively easy process, especially if you file the work permit application (I-765) at the same time as the rest of your green card application.

 In this guide, we’ll cover the cost, timeline, and process for filing Form I-765.

 Boundless bundles your green card with your work permit for no extra charge!

 Typically, the filing fee for Form I-765 is $410 but the work permit cost depends on a number of factors.
 The fee could be more if you are required to submit biometrics with your application.